top of page

-How to be Luckier
+How To Be Luckier

 Some people believe there is no such thing as good luck or bad luck.
 Other people feel there is luck, but it’s only bad for them.
 They are the ones who believe, if it weren’t for bad luck, they’d have no luck at all.
 The famous writer Mark Twain once said ...
 “Persons who think there is no such thing as luck good or bad are entitled to their opinion, although I think they ought to be shot for it.”